 State-Sponsored Attacks and What They Mean for Your Business

-One might think that one nation after another would leave businesses alone, that they would just attack each other; however, directly hacking a government or military system is significantly more difficult, requires more resources, and, if detected, could be treated as an act of war.
+One might think that one nation after another would leave businesses alone and attack each other.
+However, directly hacking a government or military system is significantly more complex, requires more resources, and, if detected, could be treated as an act of war.

 Therefore, the unlucky man in the middle is the poorly defended business that can serve as a port for SSA to gain a foothold in their target country.
-Not all businesses need worry, but the following should treat SSA as a serious potential threat:
+Not all companies need to worry, but some should treat SSA as a severe potential threat.

 - Public services and utilities